prnvrvs/elastic_vasp/README.md

-This package is based on python mainly create deformed structure and calculate second-order elastic constants from strain-energy relationship.
+This package is based on python to create deformed structure and calculate second-order elastic constants from strain-energy relationship.
 This tool is only compatible with DFT package VASP.

-Kindly **cite** following article if you find package useful.
+Kindly **cite** following article if you find this package useful.

 1. *Kumar P, Adlakha I. Effect of interstitial hydrogen on elastic behavior of metals: an ab-initio study,Journal of Engineering Materials and Technology*